code-saturne/code_saturne/doc/doxygen/user_guide/ug_bpg_mesh_generation.md

 \image html bpg_mesh/Fig8_bpg_mesh_generation.png "Figure 8: example of an irregular mesh to avoid" width=40%

+### Mesh joining

+Multiple meshes may be joined and assembled into a single mesh, and faces lying on a common surface may be joined, whether their interfaces are conformal (i.e. their vertices are coincident) or not.

-#### non-conformal meshes
+#### Non-conformal meshes and conformal joining

-A non conformal mesh is created by joining two meshes along a common surface on which all the vertices or all the edges of the two initial meshes do not match.
-On the joining surface, edges of one of the original meshes cross faces of the other mesh and/or vertices of one of the original meshes fall inside a cell face of the other (“hanging nodes”).
-The conformal joining operation modifies the underlying structure so that such meshes may be used (Figure 9).
+When non-conformal faces are joined,  they are subdivided into conforming faces shared with adjacent cells, based on the subdivision of their edges along their intersections, and addition of vertices if necessary.
+Very small edges are avoided by merging their vertices, based on a geometric tolerance.

+This operation thus modifies the underlying structure so as to obtain closed polyhedra with conformal faces(Figure 9).
+Thus initially non-conforming hexahedral meshes effectively are transformed inti conforming polyhedral meshes.

+\image html bpg_mesh/Fig9_bpg_mesh_generation.png "Figure 9: examples of non-conformal meshes"

+\image html bpg_mesh/Fig10_bpg_mesh_generation.png "Figure 10: examples of non-conformal meshes – coarsening ratio 2 cells / 3 cells (left), 1 cell / 2 cells (right)" width=50%

+** recommendations **

-- Avoid conformal joining for LES (LES is sensitive to local modifications of the discretisation which can lead to unphysical energy in the flowfield).
+- Avoid conformal joining for LES (as LES is sensitive to local jumps in cell size and modifications of the discretization which can lead to non-physical energy in the flow field).
 - If several successive layers of conformal joining is used to coarsen, it is advised to use a coarsening ratio of 2 cells / 3 cells rather than 1 cell / 2 cells (Figure 10).
 This is particularly important if the turbulence level is low